kelvinjoshua/NBA-Android-/README.md

 Kelvin Joshua Bale

 ## Description.
-This is an android app that allows you to view the Current teams in the NBA , as well as additional team information,such as The city its located in and the teams Alias.
+This is an android app that allows you to view the Current teams in the NBA WESTERN CONFERENNCE , as well as additional team information,such as The city its located in and the teams Alias ,displayed in the custom fragments.

-## Important Technologies used
+## Important Technologies used.
-* Parcelable implementation
+* Parcelable library.
-* Custom Fragment
+* Custom Fragment.
-* Picasso for loading images
+* Picasso.
-* Web API service (Rapid API) https://rapidapi.com/marketplace
+* Web API service.

+## Setup
+* Download the Zip file in these in repository link.
+* Extract to desired location and open project in Android Studio.
+* Mount USB cable,to connect phone and laptop(Ensure debugging mode is active).
+* Run app,pop up gradle invocation of zero errors.
+* App is launched and ready for use.
+## Pre-requistes
+* It is advisable to run the app on a physical device(Smartphone),opposed to Emulator provided by the IDE AVD manager.
+* This is for optimal performance and good user experience.

-## Known Bugs
+## Screen-shots
-*

 ## Licensing
 copyright (c) 2021 kelvinjoshua